More than 2,000 now infected with coronavirus; 56 dead in China

 Many cinemas across China are also closed with major film premieres postponed, slashing revenues.

-According to data from Chinese movie-ticketing company Maoyan (1896.HK), owned by China’s on-demand service giant Meituan Dianping (3690.HK), China’s cinemas earned 1.81 million yuan from movie tickets on January 25, down more than 99% from 1.46 billion yuan on the Lunar New Year Day in 2019.
+According to data from Chinese movie-ticketing company Maoyan, owned by China’s on-demand service giant Meituan Dianping, China’s cinemas earned 1.81 million yuan from movie tickets on January 25, down more than 99% from 1.46 billion yuan on the Lunar New Year Day in 2019.

 The newly identified coronavirus has created alarm because there are still many unknowns surrounding it, such as how dangerous it is and how easily it spreads between people.
 It can cause pneumonia, which has been deadly in some cases.